 One of the major research efforts under the auspices of the Initiative focuses on worker voice in the United States.
 The decline of unions, coupled with shifts in the organization of work, have effectively reduced the agency of working people in their jobs.
 The underlying questions this project addresses are: How do workers in the 21st century think about and exercise influence in the workplace?
 What are their preferred means for taking actions to improve their economic, psychological, and social outcomes and experiences at work?

 Launched in 2017, the worker voice project gathered new data about the degree to which employees can make themselves heard and have influence in the workplace.
-Led by MIT Sloan Professor Thomas A. Kochan, the research team also included MIT Sloan Professor Erin L. Kelly as well as two MIT Sloan graduate students, Duanyi Yang (who received her doctorate in 2020 and will become an assistant professor at Cornell University ILR School in summer 2020) and William Kimball.
+Led by MIT Sloan Professor Thomas A. Kochan, the research team also included MIT Sloan Professor Erin L. Kelly as well as two MIT Sloan graduate students, Duanyi Yang (who received her doctorate in 2020 and is now an assistant professor at Cornell University ILR School) and William Kimball.
 The project involved a survey, conducted by NORC at the University of Chicago, of a representative sample of nearly 4000 U.S. adults of working age, asking a range of questions about how they feel about their influence in the workplace.

 Two results particularly stood out.
 First was the size of the gap between how much say workers felt they have with regard to workplace issues vs. how much they felt they ought to have—a difference the researchers called the "voice gap."
 Second, compared to two surveys in prior decades, there was a significant uptick in the percentage of nonunionized workers who expressed interest in joining a union; in the two previous surveys, roughly one-third of those workers indicated they would join a union if given the chance, but nearly half (48%) said that in the 2017 survey.